 Transfer your formed pizza dough onto a parchment-lined pizza peel or the back side of a sheet tray (Parchment is optional, but makes sliding the pizza onto your preheated pizza stone much easier.
-If you don't have parchment paper you can use flour or cornmeal underneath the dough instead).
+If you don't have parchment paper you can use rice flour or cornmeal underneath the dough instead).
 Add toppings to your desire and then transfer the pizza to your pre-heated pizza stone in the oven.
-Cook for 8-10 minutes, rotating halfway through, until blisters start to form and the crust is browning.
+Cook for 8-12 minutes, rotating halfway through, until blisters start to form and the crust is browning.
 Remove and cool on a rack for a few minutes before enjoying.

 See our step by step instructions listed above in our Instagram Stories.

 Recipe inspired by Joshua Weissman, photo by Julia Street.

 Here are some bonus tips to help you achieve an even better crust and topping suggestions